balderdashy/sails-docs/concepts/Views/Partials.md

 # Partials

-When using the default view engine (`ejs`), Sails supports the use of _partials_ (aka "view partials").
+When using the default view engine (`ejs`), Sails supports the use of _partials_ (i.e. "view partials").
 Partials are basically just views that are designed to be used from within other views.

 They are particularly useful for reusing the same markup between different views, layouts, and even other partials.